rails postgresql

 Step 3: Load the most recent memberships

-This is a bit tricky as we need to define a scope that will load the last n memberships for each team.
+This is a bit tricky as we need to define a scope on the Membership model that will load the last n memberships for each team.
 Assuming we are using PostgreSQL, we can use two approaches:

 1. Using a lateral join (personally less readable to me)